otusa/RCA-3.3.5/README.md

 3. Place it into your `World of Warcraft\Interface\AddOns\RaidCooldownAnnouncer` directory.
 4. Make sure it's enabled in the Addons list at your character select screen.

+## Requirements

+*   World of Warcraft - Wrath of the Lich King (3.3.5a) client.
+*   Ace3 Library (usually included with many addons, but listed as OptionalDeps - make sure you have it!).

 ## Compatibility Notes

 *   **Client:** WoW 3.3.5a